Chapter 683 — Optometrists; Opticians

 (2) Any person who in good faith provides information to the board shall not be subject to an action for civil damages as a result thereof.
 [1989 c.438 §4; 1997 c.791 §34]

 683.170 Sanction may be set aside by board.
 Any disciplinary sanction, other than civil penalty, imposed for any of the causes listed in ORS 683.140, except those specified in ORS 683.140 (1)(a) and (b), may be set aside upon application of the affected person at any time within six months from the date of such sanction upon proof being made to the satisfaction of the Oregon Board of Optometry that the cause no longer exists and that the applicant has been sufficiently punished.
 However, before setting aside the revocation of any license the board may, in its discretion, require the applicant to pass the regular examination given for applicants.
 [Amended by 1985 c.103 §7; 1987 c.443 §7; 2005 c.379 §4]

 683.180 Prohibited acts and practices.
 A person may not:

-(1) Sell or barter, or offer to sell or barter, any license issued by the board.
+(1) Sell or barter, or offer to sell or barter, any license issued by the Oregon Board of Optometry.